 In the study, 86 females between the ages of 70 and 80 with probable mild cognitive impairment were randomly assigned to a six-week program of aerobic training, resistance training or balance and tone training.
 MRI scans before and after the program showed significantly improved left, right and total hippocampal volumes in the aerobic training group.

-Similarly, a small April 2019 study published in the Journal of the International Neuropsychological Society tested the effects of aerobic training on cognitive function.
-This study didn't assess hippocampal volume specifically, but rather, tested the impact of exercise on semantic memory — the long term memory your brain develops by learning, rather than personal experience.
+Similarly, a small April 2019 study in the Journal of the International Neuropsychological Society tested the effects of aerobic training on cognitive function.
+This study didn't assess hippocampal volume specifically, but rather, tested the effect of exercise on semantic memory — the long-term memory your brain develops by learning, rather than personal experience.

 The test subjects were split into a cycling and control group.
 After a 30-minute workout (or rest for control), both groups were given a memory test.
 The researchers found greater brain activation with the post-exercise group, rather than those that did not work out.

 Like everything else in your body, your brain is subject to the negative effects of aging.
 But aerobic exercise can help with that, too!
 A January 2020 study in the Mayo Clinic Proceedings reported on the link between cardiovascular exercise and decelerated brain aging and cognitive decline.